srosanba/sas-custom-warnings/README.md

 ```
 'W' 'ARNING: something bad happened'
 ```
 The macro processor didn't see the `'` symbols as anything special and faithfully reproduced them in the log.
-So, how do we achieve the same effect in macro land?
+So, how do we achieve the `'W' 'ARNING'` effect in macro land?
 There are multiple solutions, but my personal favorite is:
 ```
 %put %str(W)ARNING: something bad happened;
 ```